 Ask an Agent

 • Licensed Insurance Agent — Property and Casualty

+I'm sorry to hear about your recent accidents.
 GEICO does reserve the right to non-renew your policy based on the number of claims you had.
 This is normal for insurance companies.
 The answer isn't always simple, and in my experience, I've seen the outcome go both ways.

 Sometimes it can be affected by where you're located, too.
 Depending on how many claims were filed by other drivers in your area, GEICO can decide whether to drop your policy or not.
 Typically, if there were a high number of claims in your area, insurance carriers may decide to stop doing business in certain zip codes altogether.

-However, I have also seen insurance companies renew policies with multiple claims.
+However, I've seen insurance companies renew policies with multiple claims.
 After collision claims, though, you can expect your rate to increase.
 Typically, these extra costs after at-fault accidents will stick around for three to five years.
 After an accident when you've gone through the claims process with your company, it is also a great time to reevaluate your coverage to make sure you're protected in the future.
 If for some reason GEICO does drop you, you can call our agency to get a personalized quote for you at 888-444-8949 or you can get a quote online through www.TheZebra.com.

+Ask an Agent